Welcome to Placid!

 Step 2 – Implementing Placid Templates

 If you are in the API tab on the dashboard, click on the Embed-Button of a template you want to implement.
-Take the HTML code displayed and integrate it in your page's head section.
+Take the HTML code displayed and integrate it in your pages.
 Be sure you use templates with the correct size for each platform!

-You can change the elements of your image dynamically with the parameters of the image-URL.
 Every parameter is optional.
-If you don't use it we will use the default values from your template.
+If you don’t use it in your URL, we will use the default values or images from your template.